Pineapple dump cake might just be the easiest dessert to make and it only requires three simple ingredients for a decadent and flavorful treat.

 Pineapples can take up to two years to grow but are so worth the wait.
 Plus, they are very tropical-looking and fun to add to your garden, especially down here in Florida.

 Start by cutting the crown and skin off of the pineapple.

 Next, slice the pineapple into cubes.
 You’ll need about two cups for this recipe.
-If you go over a little bit, that is fine, it’s just more delicious pineapple in the recipe.
+If you go over a little bit, that is fine, it’s just a more delicious pineapple flavor in the recipe.

 Using the Crock Pot to Cook the Dessert

 Firstly, add the cubed pineapple to the Crock Pot.